 When the key switch is turned to the ON position, the machine electrical system goes through a wake-up process.
 The contactor in the battery pack should click as it is energized followed by the main contactor being energized (audible click).
 Both the TEC and electric motor controller will be initialized.
-Once the InfoCenter display comes on-line and the machine will be ready for operation.
+Once the InfoCenter display comes on-line, the key switch can be turned to the ON position and the machine will be ready for operation.